qehshub/chem2reg/README.md

 # chem2reg
-search CAS number of chemicals. find it in which regulation
+search CAS number of chemicals. find it/them in which regulation